QuTech-Delft/prosoftdev-research/episodes/gitlab.Rmd

 browsing GitLab to actively using it.
 We are going to create a project and connect a local Git repository to it.

-To create a project, we click on the button with the “+” symbol near the top of the side menu on the right and select “New project/repository”.
+To create a project, we click on the "New project" button on the upper-right corner of the right tab.

 Multiple options are presented for how to create the new project.
 In this lesson we will only look at, and use, the first option: “Create blank project”.
 So